MikuMiku-666/MikuMMiku-666/README.md

 ---

 ### ⚡ Fun Fact
-🎮 When I’m not coding, I’m probably gaming or DIY my own computers! 🛠️💡
+🎮 When I’m not coding, I’m probably gaming or DIYing my own computers! 🛠️💡

 ---